About

 What is Administrative Segregation (Ad Seg)?

-Administrative segregation is a temporary process to safely house an individual who possesses a significant risk to the safety and security of staff or other individuals, requests protection or is deemed to require protection, is pending transfer to a more secure facility, possesses a serious escape risk, or is pending investigation for behavior that represents a significant threat.
-Its purpose is to temporarily remove and individual from the general population until a timely and informed decision can be made about appropriate housing based on behavior.
+Administrative segregation is a temporary process to safely house an individual who poses a significant risk to the safety and security of staff, other individuals, a facility, requests protection or is deemed to require protection, is pending transfer to a more secure facility, poses a serious escape risk, or is pending investigation for behavior that represents a significant threat, which may include investigation from outside law enforcement agencies.
+Its purpose is to temporarily remove an individual from the general population until a timely and informed decision can be made about appropriate housing based on behavior and security.

-Does this mean that everyone in solitary confinement is going to general population?
+Does this project mean that everyone in solitary confinement is moving into general population?

-No. Reducing the use of solitary confinement by 90% does not change the housing assignment for individuals who pose a serious threat to others or the safety and security of the facility, but rather the conditions and length of stay an incarcerated individual experiences while separated from the general population.
+No. Reducing the use of solitary confinement by 90% does not change the housing assignment for individuals who pose a serious threat to others or the safety and security of the facility.

-How are we going to accommodate more out-of-cell time without more staff?
+How are we going to accomplish more out-of-cell time without more staff?

 Some incarcerated individuals repeatedly return to restrictive housing.
 What are the intervention strategies planned to reduce future placement in restrictive housing for these individuals?

 As part of this initiative, DOC will conduct clinical risk assessments through all custody levels and implement responsive evidence-based programming and Cognitive Behavioral Interventions for those at high risk for placement in restrictive housing.
-This, combined with alternatives to Administrative Segregation and trimming the length of stay in restrictive housing, will reduce the incidence of placement in restrictive housing, and lower the number of those housed under the conditions of solitary confinement.
+Creating alternatives to Administrative Segregation will reduce the incidence of placement in restrictive housing, and lower the number of those housed under the conditions of solitary confinement

-What if an incarcerated individual will not come out of their cell?
+What if an incarcerated individual refuses to come out of their cell?

 How does this benefit staff?

-Prison is an inherently dangerous environment, and restrictive housing is one of the most intense, high-stress and challenging places to work within prisons.
+Prisons are an inherently dangerous environment, and restrictive housing is one of the most intense, high-stress and challenging places to work within prisons.
 Shifting the prison culture in a way that blends rehabilitative practices for individuals, greater positive interactions with staff and lower violence has been shown to create a safer, more positive working environment.
-DOC recognizes that based on existing research, the average life expectancy for correctional officers is only 59 years of age.
-By implementing the Washington Way initiative, the agency is committed to creating a healthier work environment for our staff, more positive interactions with incarcerated individuals, and a better overall work-life balance by reducing the life stressors that our staff experience.
+DOC recognizes that existing research reveals the average life expectancy for correctional officers is only 59 years of age.
+By implementing the Washington Way initiative, the agency is committed to creating a healthier work environment for our staff, more positive interactions with incarcerated individuals, and a better overall work-life balance by reducing the life stressors our staff experience.

 Why are we doing this, anyway?

 Solitary confinement has the potential to cause long-lasting harm to some incarcerated individuals.
-While it can be an effective way to prevent violence, spending prolonged periods under these conditions can have devastating effects on an individual’s mental and physical health long after they leave our facilities.
+While it can be an effective way to prevent violence, spending prolonged periods under these conditions can have devastating effects on an individual’s mental and physical health, long after they leave our facilities.
 In other states under legislative mandates requiring elimination of solitary confinement, the result has been an immediate and significant increase in violence against staff and other incarcerated individuals, creating an environment profoundly detrimental to the safety and security of the entire prison community.
-The agency is committed to internally developing a proactive approach and providing more safe and humane prison system for all, because it’s the right thing to do.
+The agency is committed to internally developing a proactive approach and providing more safe and humane prison system for all.

 When does more out-of-cell time start, and is it a phased approach?